 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Panasonic 100-300mm F4-5.6 II OIS is the longer of the two lenses at 126mm.
 The OM System 40-150mm F4.0 PRO with a length of 99mm, is 27mm shorter.
 Besides being longer, the Panasonic 100-300mm F4-5.6 II OIS also has a larger diameter of 74mm compared to the OM System 40-150mm F4.0 PRO's 69mm diameter.

 Below you can find a scaled side-by-side image of OM System 40-150mm F4.0 PRO and Panasonic 100-300mm F4-5.6 II OIS to get a better idea of how their sizes compare in real life.